Sea Empress oil spill: Clean-up

 A large clean-up operation began as soon as the Sea Empress started spilling oil.
-Volunteers and paid hands alike, came together to restore the beautiful beaches of Pembrokeshire.
-In the immediate days and weeks that followed, one thousand people worked around the clock to rescue oiled birds and remove oil from beaches using suction tankers, pressure washers and oil-absorbing scrubbers.
+Initially, efforts were made to clean the oil up mechanically, however poor weather conditions resulted in only 3% of the oil being recovered.
+Over 445 tons of chemical dispersants were sprayed onto the oil using planes between February 18 and February 22.
+The chemical dispersants reduced the amount of oil that reached the beaches, preventing further impacts to both people and the environment.
+People also worked to apply chemical dispersants to the affected beaches of Pembrokeshire, spraying over 12 tons of dispersant.
+In the immediate days and weeks that followed, over a thousand people worked around the clock to rescue oiled birds and remove oil from beaches using suction tankers, pressure washers and oil-absorbing scrubbers.
 The main clean-up operation lasted several weeks and continued on a reduced scale for over a year.